Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Flow with a Budget for Gaps

+To construct smaller sets $X$, $Y$, we reason as follows.
+Consider some optimal schedule $S$.
+Choose $i$ to be a job with maximum flow time in $S$, and suppose that $i$ is scheduled by $S$ in some block $B$.
+By~(ii), $B$ has a job $j$ scheduled at time $r_j$.
+Then the flow time of $i$ can be written as

-Now, take $X$ to be the set of all values $r_j-j$ for $j=1,2,....,n$ and $Y = (-X) \cup\braced{1,2,...,n}$.
+This equation holds no matter whether $j\le i$ or $j > i$.
+Now, take $X$ to be the set of all values $r_j-j$ for $j=1,2,....,n$ and $Y = -X$.
 We can sort $X$ and $Y$ in time $O(n\log n)$.
-By the previous paragraph, we only need to search for the optimal flow value in $\Phi = X+Y$.
-Analogously to the continuous case, we perform binary search in $\Phi$, using the $O(n)$-time algorithm from~\cite{MirzaianA85-selection} for selection in $X+Y$ matrices and Algorithm~{\AlgMinGapMaxFlow} as the decision oracle at each step.
-The running time will be $O(n\log n)$.
+By~(\ref{eqn: 10 flow time form}), we only need to search for the optimal flow value in $\Phi = X+Y$.
+Analogously to the continuous case, we perform binary search in $\Phi$, using the $O(n)$-time algorithm from~\cite{Frederickson_Johnson_x_plus_y_matrices_82,MirzaianA85-selection} for selection in $X+Y$ matrices and Algorithm~{\AlgMinGapMaxFlow} as the decision oracle at each step, and since the release times can be pre-sorted, each invocation of this oracle will take time $O(n)$.
+Thus the running time will be $O(n\log n)$.